-The Von Misses stress graphs were generated for the conditions.
-I computed a total of nine stress values for this structure.
-The minimum Von Misses stress recorded is 75.46 MPa in the case of AR with Ti-6Al-4V, whereas the maximum stress is 267.98 MPa observed in the LB with PEEK.
+The von Misses stress graphs were generated for the conditions.
+A total of nine stress values for this structure were computed.
+The minimum von Misses stress recorded was 75.46 MPa in the case of AR with Ti-6Al-4V, whereas the maximum stress was 267.98 MPa observed in the LB with PEEK.

 3.3.3.
-Double Diamond Side Support (DDSS) Lattice Structured Implant
+Double diamond side support (DDSS) lattice structured implant

-The present work employs three distinct materials, namely Ti-6Al-4V, PEEK, and SS, in three distinct motions.
-FL, AR, and LB.
-An investigation was conducted on a lattice-structured implant called DDSS, as shown in Figure 9.
-The Von Misses stress graphs were generated based on the conditions.
-We calculated nine stress values.
-The minimum Von Misses stress recorded is 83.66 MPa, as seen in the FL specimen with Ti-6Al-4V material.
-Conversely, the maximum Von Misses stress is 234.30 MPa, found in the LB specimen with PEEK material.
+The present work employs three distinct materials, namely Ti-6Al-4V, PEEK and SS, in three distinct motions (FL, AR and LB).
+An investigation was conducted on a lattice-structured implant called DDSS, as shown in Fig. 9.
+The von Misses stress graphs were generated based on the conditions.
+Nine stress values were calculated.
+The minimum von Misses stress recorded was 83.66 MPa, as seen in the FL specimen with Ti-6Al-4V material.
+Conversely, the maximum von Misses stress was 234.30 MPa, found in the LB specimen with PEEK material.